-> In Canada, you have a total of 14 days after the start of a new insurance policy to cancel it.
+In Canada, you have a total of 14 days after the start of a new insurance policy to cancel.
 Some insurance companies are actually more generous than this and will offer longer periods of time.
 However, you should have at least 14 days to decide if you have made a mistake or not by opening the policy.
-So long as you cancel the policy within the cooling off period, you should be able to receive a refund and not be charged cancellation fees for ending the insurance contract.
+So long as you cancel the policy within the cooling-off period, you should be able to receive a refund and not be charged cancellation fees for ending the insurance contract.

-> Will There Be Any Fees For Canceling My Policy?
+Will There Be Any Fees For Canceling My Policy?

-> After the 14 day cooling off period has ended, it is likely that there will be fees for ending your insurance contract.
+After the 14-day cooling-off period has ended, it is likely that there will be fees for ending your insurance contract.
 Different insurance companies have different fees associated with canceling an insurance policy.
-Sometimes the fees are stacked so that canceling your insurance policy early on will cost you more money.
+Sometimes the fees are stacked so canceling your insurance policy early on will cost you more money.
 This is done so that people will think twice about canceling their insurance contract.
 However, fees shouldn’t cost more than a month’s worth of insurance premium.
-If you find a good enough insurance policy to switch to, you can definitely save some money paying the cancellation fees and switching insurance companies.
+If you find a good enough insurance policy to switch to, you can definitely save some money by paying the cancellation fees and switching insurance companies.

-> What Is A Short Rate Insurance Policy?
+What Is A Short Rate Insurance Policy?

 If you cancel your insurance with a short rate insurance policy, there will be charges.
 Unfortunately, this is the type of policy that many insurance companies carry.
 When you cancel your policy, you will be charged a portion of or the entire amount left on your insurance policy.
 When you have this type of policy, you might want to think twice about a cancellation.
 Canceling this type of policy can cost you more money than you might save switching to another insurer, which is important to keep in mind.